mehcode/atom-project-plus/README.md

 Saves the current project and marks it to be shown in the project finder ( if not using auto-discover).

+#### Project Plus: Remove

+Remove a project from the session storage and from the `projects.cson`.

+#### Project Plus: Edit Projects

+Opens the `projects.cson` file.
+This file can be populated either manually or via saving projects with `project-plus:save`.

 ## Configuration

 #### Auto Discover